-While it’s true that the Sony WH-1000XM3 is king of noise cancelling headphones, the ATH-ANC700BT puts up a fight.
-These can combat lower rumbles and include touch controls for music playback and wireless calls.
+While it’s true that the Sony WH-1000XM4 and Bose QuietComfort 45 are the kings of noise cancelling headphones, the ATH-ANC900BT puts up a fight.
+This can combat lower rumbles and include touch controls for music playback and wireless calls.
 The minimal design is appealing and will likely complement any outfit, or at least not clash with it.

-Battery life is on-par for over-ear headphones at a posited 25 hours of playback with ANC on.
+With an improved battery life of 35 hours, these headphones outlast the Sony WH-1000XM4, even when using Bluetooth and ANC.
 While you’ll get the best audio quality by using the included 3.5mm plug, aptX support is good enough for on-the-go scenarios.

 Speaking of which, the flat-folding design makes the ATH-ANC900BT an excellent travel companion, while the memory foam ear pads are plush and ease any pain that may arise from extended listening sessions.
-If you want fine active noise cancelling without shelling out $300-plus for it, these cans are a splendid compromise.
+If you want fine active noise cancelling paired with Audio Technica’s sound signature, these headphones are definitely worth considering.

 The best bang for your buck is the ATH-CLR100iSBK